olamideakintayo/Inventory-management-system/README.md

 ## 🧠 Best Practices

 - Use **SSL mode REQUIRED** when connecting to Aiven databases.
-- Never hardcode credentials — always use **environment variables**.
+- Never hardcode credentials, always use **environment variables**.
 - Logs and exceptions are structured for production readability.
 - The system is **cloud‑ready** and can scale horizontally.